Privacy & Data Handling

 - Processing that links data to a person (profile association via

-identify, campaign attribution) runs only with explicit consent per purpose keys:analytics,marketing,push. - This page is developer guidance, not legal advice.
+identity, campaign attribution) runs only with explicit consent.
+The SDK recognizes exactly four consent categories:analytics,advertising,functionalandconsent. - This page is developer guidance, not legal advice.

 | Storage Type | Used For | Lifetime |